gwlucastrig/Tinfour/README.md

 ### Does Tinfour require external project dependencies? ###
 The core Tinfour module has no external dependencies.
 All it requires is the standard Java API.
-Thus, you can integrate the core classes into your own applications without add unnecessary object code to your software.
+Thus, you can integrate the core classes into your own applications without adding unnecessary object code to your software.

 The associated, extended-functionality modules do depend on object code from external projects.